c2m2/Neuro-VISOR/README.md

 ## Documentation
 Our code is documented [here](https://c2m2.github.io/doxyhtml/index.html)

-## Previously developed code
+## Other code
 VR grids are maintained [over here](https://github.com/stephanmg/vr-grids).

 Custom attributes which proved useful during development are maintained [here](https://github.com/stephanmg/vr-utils).

-Code was previously hosted on [Gitlab](https://gitlab.com/vr-lab-repos).
-This repo still contains useful code for CUDA, compute shaders, Burst examples, OBJ and VTK handling.
+## License

+We use a modified version of the GNU LPGL v3.
+Our license can be found in LICENSE.txt

+## Research Team

+This project is produced at the Center for Computational Mathematics and Modeling (C2M2) at Temple University.

+Project lead: Dr. Benjamin Seibold, Dr. Gillian Queisser

+Researchers and developers: Craig Fox, [Stephan Grein](https://github.com/stephanmg), Bogdan Nagirniak, James Rosado, [Jacob Wells](https://github.com/jacobwells97), Noah Williams.

 ## Connect with us
-We have a [blog](https://c2m2vr.wordpress.com/) where we sometimes write about our implementations.
+We have a [blog](https://c2m2vr.wordpress.com/) where we go into finer detail about some of our past and current code solutions.
+While far from complete, we feel that this blog still has lots of interesting details about the areas of the project that it does cover.

 Inquiries about the project can be made to seibold@temple.edu.